2. FAQ#

 Tip

-If you have a question not answered here, contact our and we may add it to the FAQ.
+If you have a question not answered here, contact our Support and we may add it to the FAQ.

 When ordering a certificate from TrustView using a CSR (Certificate Signing Request), the certificate will never include a private key.
 This is because when using the other method (by not using a CSR) TrustView will generate the private key for the certificate you are ordering and store it encrypted in the TrustView database.
 A private key can still be imported for the certificate at a later time if you provide one.
 This can be done from the detail page of the certificate inside TrustView.